IronCoreLabs/ironcorelabs.github.io/technology/index.md

 On initialization of the IronCore SDK, the calling application signs an assertion establishing the identity of the current user.
 The calling application chooses an identifier that makes sense and then uses that identifier later when sharing protected data.
 IronCore integrates seamlessly with almost any existing app and authentication scheme.

-To add controlled data into an application, the developer only needs to consider the points of use for the data.
+To add controlled data into an application, the developer only needs to consider the points of use of the data.
 Before saving data, the app calls the IronCore SDK, and after fetching data, the app calls the SDK.
 Or, optionally, a single call will handle encryption, decryption, and storage operations.

 </div>
 {% include slides/slideEnd.html background="/img/tech/abstract-boxes.jpeg"%}